Home » About Us » Annual Report

 Maintain a strong financial position through the optimization of state aid and other revenues along with utilizing cost-effective business practices.

-- The financial position of the district improved with additional revenue from New York State in the form of Foundation Aid and BOCES Aid.
+• The financial position of the district continued to improve with additional revenue from New York State in the form of Foundation Aid and BOCES Aid.
 The district has historically maintained a fiscally responsible approach with these types of additional funds by planning ahead and saving incrementally for the future.
 This approach is used to mitigate the financial impact on the district’s annual operating budget when major, non-recurring or unforeseen expenditures occur.
 Reserve funds can also reduce the future impact on taxpayers and protect staffing levels, programs and services for F-M students in case of economic downturns or reductions in state aid funding.

-Complete capital improvement projects on time and within budget to improve learning spaces, building infrastructure, building security and accessibility.
+Complete capital improvement projects on time and within budget to improve learning spaces, building infrastructure, building security, and accessibility.

-Monitor the long-range facilities plan to ensure that district facilities are responsive to contemporary teaching and learning needs and support a productive, safe and secure work environment for all students and employees.
+Monitor the long-range facilities plan to ensure that district facilities are responsive to contemporary teaching and learning needs and support a productive, safe, and secure work environment for all students and employees.

 Maintain district technology infrastructure, including privacy and cybersecurity protection systems.